otherwise known as the Manor of Sparkford Farm

 The undated map below was discovered in the Somerset Records Office.
 It shows the lands owned by Francis Newman, so must be assumed to date from 18th century, these lands being hightlighted in pink.

-Comparison with a 2015 Google map shows that the above map is orientated such that it is rotated such that the North Point is be about 70 degrees in an anticlockwise direction.
 Below is a copy of the Google map of Sparkford with a rotated view of the above map correctly orientated.
 The location of Sparkford Church is shown on both maps.

 The map below (sent to me in 2003 by Di Clements) shows the village of Sparkford as it once was.
 The map is not dated, however it must have been made before the arrival of the railway which formed part of the planned Wilts, Somerset and Weymouth Railway, being completed by the GWR in 1881.Oddly, the plot numbers on the map bear no relationship with those shown on the map above.